 The Corporation is required to have a minimum of three directors and a maximum of twelve directors.
-The following table indicates the names of the nominees for directors and the date each such person first became a director, the principal occupation of each such person, and the number of shares of the Corporation beneficially owned or controlled (either directly or indirectly) by each such person.
-The information contained in the table as to number of shares of the Corporation beneficially owned or controlled, directly or indirectly, is based upon information furnished to the Corporation by the respective nominees.
+All of the nominees are current directors of the Corporation.
+The following table indicates the name and place of residence of each individual proposed to be nominated at the annual meeting for election as director of the Corporation as well as the date each such person first became a director, the principal occupation of each such person, and the number of shares of the Corporation beneficially owned or controlled (either directly or indirectly) by each such person.
+The information contained in the table as to number of shares of the Corporation beneficially owned or controlled, directly or indirectly, is based upon information provided to the Corporation by the respective nominees.
 The Board is required to appoint an Audit Committee, the current and proposed members of which are indicated in the table.

-Name, Residence, Date First Became a Director Principal Occupation During the Past Five Years Voting Common Shares Beneficially Owned and/or Controlled Marcel Bourassa Georgetown, ON March 2002 President and Chief Executive Officer ("CEO") of the Corporation since January 2002.
+Name, Residence, Date First Became a Director Principal Occupation During the Past Five Years Voting Common Shares Beneficially Owned and/or Controlled Marcel Bourassa Georgetown, ON March 2002 President, Chief Executive Officer (" CEO ") and Chairman of the Board of the Corporation since January 2002.
 President of the Corporation's wholly owned subsidiaries.
-11,718,2001 Jean-Marie Bourassa Montreal, QC March 2002 Chief Financial Officer (" CFO ") of the Corporation since January 2002.
+11,093,200 1 Jean-Marie Bourassa Montréal, QC March 2002 Chief Financial Officer (" CFO ") of the Corporation since January 2002.
 President and director of Bourassa Boyer Inc., a Chartered Professional Accountant Firm, since 1980.
-Director of 5N Plus Inc. and Chairman of the Audit Committee since December 2007.
-3,435,500 2 Robert Berthiaume Montreal, QC March 2002 Professional engineer with the Corporation's wholly owned subsidiary, Savaria Concord Lifts Inc. ("SCL"), since 1991.
-34,500 Peter Drutz 3 Richmond Hill, ON October 1999 President of Kankare Home Services (dba Comfort Keepers) since August 2004.
-143,766 Jean-Louis Chapdelaine Montreal, QC May 2005 President of Saraguay Investment Inc. since 1975.
-145,000 Sylvain Dumoulin 3 L'Île-Bizard, QC September 2010 Real estate and construction consultant since 2005.
-55,000 Alain Tremblay 3 Laval, QC September 2011 Vice-President Finance and Operations of Gestion Benoît Dumoulin Inc. since 2013.
+Director of 5N Plus Inc. and Chairman of the Audit Committee of 5N Plus Inc. since December 2007.
+2,810,5002 Robert Berthiaume Montréal, QC March 2002 Professional engineer with Savaria Concord Lifts Inc. (" SCL ") since 1991.
+35,000 Peter Drutz 3 Richmond Hill, ON October 1999 President of KanKare Home Services (dba Comfort Keepers) since August 2004.
+133,766 Jean-Louis Chapdelaine Montréal, QC May 2005 President of Saraguay Investment Inc. since 1975.
+145,000 Sylvain Dumoulin 3 L'Île-Bizard, QC September 2010 Controller of Les excavations Gilbert Théorêt since February 2017.
+Real estate and construction consultant since 2005.
+60,000 Alain Tremblay 3 Laval, QC September 2011 Vice-President Finance and Operations of Gestion Benoît Dumoulin Inc. since 2013.
 Vice-President Finance and Operations of Habitations Raymond Allard Inc. from 2012 to 2013.
 Vice-President Control and Administration of Gouverneur Hotels from 2009 to 2012.
-60,550
+50,000

-Of the 11,718,200 common shares indicated, 10,700,000 are held indirectly through Les Élévateurs Savaria Inc., 625,000 held indirectly through 9264-4582 Québec Inc. and 392,300 are held indirectly through 9099-4591 Québec Inc., all three private holding companies of which are controlled by Marcel Bourassa and his children, and 900 are held personally by Marcel Bourassa.
+Of the 11,093,200 common shares indicated, 10,700,000 are held indirectly through Les Élévateurs Savaria Inc., 392,300 are held indirectly through 9099-4591 Québec Inc., the two private holding companies of which are controlled by Marcel Bourassa and his children, and 900 are held personally by Marcel Bourassa.

-2 Of the 3,435,500 common shares indicated, 2,675,000 are held indirectly through Les Élévateurs Savaria Inc., 625,000 held indirectly through 9264-4582 Québec Inc. and 135,500 are held personally by Jean-Marie Bourassa.
+Of the 2,810,500 common shares indicated, 2,675,000 are held indirectly through Les Élévateurs Savaria Inc. and 135,500 are held personally by Jean-Marie Bourassa.

-3 Proposed members of the Corporation's Audit Committee.
+Member of the Corporation's Audit Committee.
 Mr. Dumoulin is Chairman of the Audit Committee.
 There are no other Board committees.

-2.2 Appointment of the Auditor
+2.3 Appointment of the Auditors

-The management of the Corporation proposes to nominate KPMG LLP as auditor for the Corporation until the next annual meeting at remuneration to be fixed by the directors.
-KPMG LLP has been the Corporation's auditor since May 21, 2009.
+The management of the Corporation proposes to nominate KPMG LLP as auditors for the Corporation until the next annual meeting at remuneration to be fixed by the directors.
+KPMG LLP have been the Corporation's auditors since May 21, 2009.

-Unless otherwise directed, the management representatives named in the accompanying Proxy Form intend to vote FOR the appointment of KPMG LLP as the Corporation's auditor to serve until the next annual meeting of the Corporation.
+Unless otherwise directed, the management representatives named in the accompanying Proxy Form intend to vote FOR the appointment of KPMG LLP as the Corporation's auditors to serve until the next annual meeting of the Corporation.